 Master's Degree Requirements

 The Master's of Science in Computer Science degree is intended to add depth in computer science to an undergraduate degree.
 Many students use a Master's degree to further an existing career as a computer professional; others use the program as an opportunity to change career paths.
-Many of these students have majors in disciplines other than computer science; students with particularly weak computer science background will be required to take additional courses before being accepted into the Master's program.
+Many of these students have majored in disciplines other than computer science; students with particularly weak computer science background will be required to take additional courses before being accepted into the Master's program.
 Each student will be evaluated regarding additional courses (in addition to the M.S. degree requirements) to be taken.
-These additional course requirements are detailed in the acceptence letter from the graduate college.
+These additional course requirements are detailed in the acceptance letter from the Graduate College.